rakeshbs/rakeshbs.github.io/_posts/2016/2016-09-15-missing-naivety.md

 I now realise how naive I was, but I think I did more when I was naive.

-Maybe naivety is required to keep pushing myself further so that I don't give up.
+Maybe naivety is required to keep pushing myself through all the failures.

 I am trying to channel my inner naive child now.